Postgraduate Funding Opportunities

 Arts and Humanities Research Council

 Cardiff University is a partner in the AHRC South, West and Wales Doctoral Training Partnership (SWW DTP).
 The SWW DTP offers postgraduate studentships and training across the full range of the AHRC’s disciplines, with a strong emphasis on collaboration between the members of the partnership and 19 partner organisations including the BBC, Cadw, Welsh National Opera, CyMal (Museums,Archives and Libraries Wales), National Library of Wales, National Museum of Wales Royal Commission on the Ancient and Historical Monuments of Wales, and the National Trust..
 At Cardiff University, the areas of study include Archaeology, Celtic Studies, Classics and Ancient History, and Religious Studies.
-The deadline for application to the studentships is 12 January 2015.
 In addition to applying for the studentship, you also need to apply to a PhD Programme at Cardiff University.

 • Celtic Studies